apache/arrow-julia/README.md

 Returns a `Arrow.Table` object that allows column access via `table.col1`, `table[:col1]`, or `table[1]`.

-`Arrow.Table` also satisfies the Tables.jl interface, and so can easily be materialied via any supporting sink function: e.g. `DataFrame(Arrow.Table(file))`, `SQLite.load!(db, "table", Arrow.Table(file))`, etc.
+`Arrow.Table` also satisfies the Tables.jl interface, and so can easily be materialized via any supporting sink function: e.g. `DataFrame(Arrow.Table(file))`, `SQLite.load!(db, "table", Arrow.Table(file))`, etc.

 Supports the `convert` keyword argument which controls whether certain arrow primitive types will be